 Avoid reusing devices or IPs for multiple accounts, especially if any of those accounts were banned.
 For business users, cloud phones or dedicated second-hand devices are cost-effective solutions to maintain isolation.

-2. Limit sign up attempts
+2. Limit registration/deregistration attempts

-4. Monitor Network Health
+4. Monitor network health

 Regularly check your IP address using tools like WhatIsMyIP to ensure it's not listed on spam databases.
 If your IP is blacklisted, switch to a different network or contact your ISP to resolve the issue.